open-company/developer-onboarding/README.md

 Technical Values

 **KISS** - *K*eep *I*t *S*imple *S*tupid - Complexity is our enemy.
 We need to solve the complexity inherent in the problems we face using simple solutions, and avoid introducing complexity that isn’t inherent.
-Complexity is rejected, rather than dealt with.
+Solution complexity is rejected, rather than dealt with.
 We ask [5 whys](http://en.wikipedia.org/wiki/5_Whys) about complexity.
 What can be relaxed or changed to make the complexity go away?

 **YAGNI** - **Y**ou **A**in’t **G**onna **N**eed **I**t - This is the answer to much introduced complexity.
-Much of the complexity we force upon ourselves by being too good at asking “what if?”
+We force complexity upon ourselves by being so good at asking "But what if...?"
 Instead, we build for the problems we have today, not for the problems we think we might have someday.
 None of us are fortune tellers.
 We’re mostly wrong.

 **No Punting** - No one owns an app, a system a section of code, or a problem.
 We don’t punt issues off to others just because we weren’t involved in the inception.
 Everyone works on, and fixes everything.
 Not knowing how something works doesn’t mean you don’t work on it or fix it, it means the opposite!
 We seek out every opportunity to work on things we don’t know about (and we fill in any missing documentation as we learn).
-Everyone on the team is full-stack, no specialists.
+Everyone on the team is full-stack.
+No specialists.

 ## Technical Priorities

 1. Simple & DRY with a single responsibility
+  * **Simple** - see KISS and YAGNI above.
-  * **DRY** - **D**on’t **R**epeat **Y**ourself - There’s no place for copy and paste.
+  * **DRY** - **D**on’t **R**epeat **Y**ourself - there’s no place for copy and paste.
 It inevitably bites you in the ass.
-  * **Single Responsibility** - Units of software do 1 thing well, and only 1 thing.
+  * **Single Responsibility** - units of software do 1 thing well, and only 1 thing.
 This is fractal and applies to lines of code, functions, classes, services, systems, and apps.
 2. Transparent & manageable - logs, analytics, error reporting, separation of config from code, and real-time adjustments are good

-From these 2 top technical priorities come two incredibly important emergent properties: **robustness** and **scalability**
+By following these 2 top technical priorities, we get two important emergent properties: **robustness** and **scalability**

 Our full set of technical priorities, in order:

-1. Simple & DRY
+1. Simple & DRY with a single responsibility
 2. Transparent & manageable
 3. Secure
 4. Consistent
-5. Tested
+5. Documented
-6. Documented
+6. Tested

 Developers are held accountable to these technical priorities.
 Code reviews are structured around these technical priorities.